Towards a history of the

 Southampton was not the only authority to argue with more common sense than accuracy, that the Turkish bath was only a type of vapour bath and, as such, was specifically allowed under the Acts.

-Among the first local authorities to dip their toes in the hot air were Bradford Corporation whose Sanitary, Baths and Cemetery Committee built a Turkish baths establishment in Thornton Road in 1865, and the Ashton-under-Lyne Corporation, whose Baths Committee incorporated a suite of Turkish baths within their new Public Baths in Henry Square five years later.
+Among the first local authorities to dip their toes in the hot air were Bradford Corporation whose Sanitary, Baths and Cemetery Committee built Turkish baths in Thornton Road in 1865, as did the Baths Committee of Ashton-under-Lyne Corporation within their new Public Baths in Henry Square five years later.
 Both committees seemed pleased with the results.
-In 1867, for example, the Bradford establishment provided 1,812 Turkish baths at 6d each, and 3,350 at 3d each—a total of £174.
+In 1867, for example, the Bradford establishment provided 1,812 Turkish baths tickets at 6d each, and 3,350 at 3d each—a total of £174.
 7. 0. for the year.
-While, in 1879, Ashton provided for 4,914 bathers.
+While, in 1879, Ashton provided 4,914 tickets.

 Tracing the history of local authority establishments is greatly helped by the existence of committee minutes which frequently provide useful information about running costs, wages, and usage statistics.